Zarcolio/flipperzero/README.md

 * `Offensive`/`Cookie-Facebook-WinChrome.txt` - Opens facebook.com within Chrome browser and alerts the document.cookie for Facebook.
 Use your imagination for offensive purposes.
 * `Offensive`/`Cookie-Facebook-WinDefaultBrowser.txt` - Opens facebook.com within the default browser and alerts the document.cookie for Facebook.
 Use your imagination for offensive purposes.
 * `Offensive`/`Cookie-Facebook-WinEdge.txt` - Opens facebook.com within Edge browser and alerts the document.cookie for Facebook.
 Use your imagination for offensive purposes.
+* `Offensive`/`Demo_Password_Reset.txt` - Opens a demo for a password reset.
+This why online services always should ask for the old password before resetting it and this is why you should lock your screen!
+Use your imagination for offensive purposes.
 * `Offensive`/`ExfilToUsb.txt` - Copies a folder recursively to an USB drive you bring along.
 * `Offensive`/`ExeFromUsb.txt` - Opens an executable from an USB drive you bring along.
 * `Offensive`/`Exfil-Default-Pwd-Windows.txt` - Steals DefaultPassword for automatic logon, exfils it via http://127.0.0.1 (edit this) and cleans up last opened MRU listing ("powershell").
 Press button to close MS Edge.